 The intranet as we know it is changing

 The intranet has recently gone from accepted employee pain point to a key corporate priority.
 C-suite executives, IT leaders and heads of communications are all grappling with how to modernize it to meet the needs of today’s complex hybrid workforce.
-But the truth is that modernizing the intranet is just one piece of the puzzle, because meeting the needs of workers in 2020 and beyond requires modernizing the entire digital employee experience.
+But the truth is that modernizing the intranet is just one piece of the puzzle, because meeting the needs of today’s workforce requires modernizing the entire digital employee experience.

 In this article, we take a closer look at what really qualifies as a modern intranet, and what other elements are needed to support a successful digital transformation.